benjaminsinzore/benjaminsinzore/README.md

 ### Hi there 👋 Benjamin Sinzore here!!

-I am a data enthusiast with a strong analytical background and hands-on experience in Artificial Intelligence and data science.
+I am a software developer and a data enthusiast with a strong analytical background and hands-on experience in Artificial Intelligence and data science.
 I graduated with a Bachelor of Science in Information Technology from Machakos University.
 I am deeply motivated in challenges related to AI, Computer Vision, Large Language Models, machine learning and deep learning

 ![](https://img.shields.io/badge/Code-React-informational?style=flat&logo=react&color=61DAFB)
 ![](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)